-Gross proceeds from the Offering were \$8,000,100 (September 30, 2023 - \$nil), net of share issuance costs of \$845,173 (September 30, 2023 - \$nil).
-During the nine months ended September 30, 2024, the Company also received proceeds of \$500,000 (September 30, 2023 - \$337,850) from the Loan.
+Gross proceeds from the Offering were \$8,000,100 (2023 - \$nil), net of share issuance costs of \$845,173 (2023 - \$nil).
+During the year ended December 31, 2024, the Company also received proceeds of \$500,000 (2023 - \$805,000) from the Loan.

 The Company has incurred operating losses to date and does not generate cash from operations to support its activities.
 The Company is subject to risks and challenges impacting its operations including, but not limited to, the ability to secure adequate financing to meet expenditure requirements including maintenance costs on its exploration and evaluation assets, and to successfully satisfy its commitments and continue as a going concern.
 These factors represent material uncertainties which may cast significant doubt on the ability of the Company to continue as a going concern.
 The financial statements do not include the adjustments to the amounts and classification of assets and liabilities that would be necessary should the Company be unable to continue as a going concern.
 These adjustments may be material.